a1fastyellowgto/BitCoin/README.md

 # BitCoin
-A Quest For Learning
+A Quest For Learning:
 	Please also include information regarding only relevent information to the topic of BitCoin.